President's Fellowship

 Nomination packages must include the following:

-Letter writers should not make any reference to standardized testing scores.
+A letter of nomination from the program’s Chair or DGS, or the major professor wth whom the student would work.
+The Nomination letters should address the student’s exceptional qualifications and promise, what contributions the student is likely to make to the program and the field, and what contribution the student would make to the program or the field.
 The letter should cite evidence of the program’s commitment to successful mentorship of doctoral students.
 This could include training in holistic admission, department actions to create a supportive student environment, past success in retaining and graduating students from various backgrounds, and/or training in best practices in mentoring graduate students (particularly by the student’s likely advisor).

 Candidates who will have an assistantship as their base support must have U.S. citizenship or valid work authorization.